Danthewaann/Kingdomhire-2.0/README.md

   10. run `php artisan storage:link` to create public/storage symlink to storage/app/public
   11. run `php artisan schedule:run` to convert reservations to active hires, and any active hires to past hires
   12. run `php artisan user:create` to create a user so you can login to the admin dashboard (you can login to the dashboard at http://homestead.test/login)
-  13. The application should now be viewable at http://homestead.test (or something similar)
+  13. The application should now be viewable at http://homestead.test (or something similar e.g. 192.168.10.10)
   14. Enjoy browsing the application!

 # Other Documentation